Develop the skills you need to improve the care and well-being of older adults, their families and caregivers.

-The Excellence in Aging micro-credential consists of two-courses and a non-credit seminar series that are designed to provide the knowledge and skills needed to improve the care and well-being of older adults, their families and caregivers, and to prepare current and future professionals to successfully work with and on behalf of the older population.
+The Excellence in Aging micro-credential consists of two courses and a non-credit seminar series that prepare current and future professionals to successfully work with and on behalf of the older population.

-This program provides a well-rounded, holistic experience in relation to the field of aging through exposure to multiple topics and a range of content areas.
-It is intended to strengthen and increase the availability of providers, and to enhance direct practice and leadership skills in gerontology.
+Gain a well-rounded, holistic experience in the field of aging through exposure to multiple topics and a range of content areas.
+This program will help to strengthen and increase the availability of providers, and enhance direct practice and leadership skills in gerontology.

 SW 706 The Aging Population and Their Families (3 credits)

-This course will focus on problems and issues that most directly affect older persons and their families.
-Guided by current theories of aging and human development in later life, the course will address the unique health, mental health and social service needs of older adults.
-The course will focus on how federal and state policies such as Social Security, Medicare and Medicaid direct the development of home and community-based care, long term care, the relationship between informal and formal caregiving and how they influence the lived experiences of older people and their families.
-Course sessions will be dedicated to the examination of the unique and distinct needs, issues and concerns of diverse older populations.
-The course will introduce assessment tools and evidence-based interventions for application with older adults in a variety of practice settings.
-This course will incorporate a trauma-informed and human rights perspective to social work practice with older adults and their families.
+This course focuses on problems and issues that most directly affect older persons and their families.
+Guided by current theories of aging and human development in later life, the course addresses the unique health, mental health and social service needs of older adults.
+The course discusses how federal and state policies, such as Social Security, Medicare and Medicaid, direct the development of home- and community-based care, long-term care, the relationship between informal and formal caregiving, and how they influence the lived experiences of older people and their families.
+Course sessions will examine the unique needs, issues and concerns of diverse older populations, and introduce assessment tools and evidence-based interventions for older adults in a variety of practice settings.
+This course incorporates a trauma-informed and human rights perspective to social work practice with older adults and their families.

 SW 721 Social Policy and Programs for the Aging Population (3 credits)

-This course is designed to familiarize students with social policies and programs for meeting the rapidly growing needs of the older population.
-Policies, programs and services for older adults will be examined, with an emphasis on similarities and differences related to diversity and human rights.
-This course is intended to increase the student's awareness and knowledge of programs and services provided through the Older Americans Act, the Social Security Act (including Medicare and Medicaid), Affordable Care Act and other policies and community initiatives for the aging population.
-It will focus on the history, features, strengths, and limitations of these existing policies, and provide the skills needed to advocate for change at the legislative, agency and/or community level.
-Students will be exposed to content areas that will enable them to understand aging programs that deal with social services, health care, housing, and other elements of community and institutional long-term care systems.
-This course will incorporate a trauma-informed and human rights perspective when considering policies that target the older adult population.
+This course familiarizes students with social policies, programs and services to meet the rapidly growing needs of the older population, with an emphasis on diversity and human rights.
+This course will increase students' awareness and knowledge of programs and services provided through the Older Americans Act, the Social Security Act (including Medicare and Medicaid), Affordable Care Act and other policies and community initiatives for the aging population.
+It focuses on the history, features, strengths and limitations of these existing policies, and provides the skills needed to advocate for change at the legislative, agency and community levels.
+Students will be exposed to content that will enable them to understand aging programs in social services, health care, housing and other elements of community and institutional long-term care systems.
+This course incorporates a trauma-informed and human rights perspective when considering policies that target the older adult population.

-After completing the two-course sequence and seminar series, you should submit (electronically) to the director a reflection paper, 3-5 pages long (double spaced, in APA 6th edition formatting) that should address the following components:
+After completing the two-course sequence and seminar series, you should submit (electronically) to the director a 3-to-5-page reflection paper (double spaced in APA 6th edition formatting) that addresses the following components:

 SW 706 and SW 721 courses are approved for NYSED social work contact hours to renew your license registration.
-If you have a license in another state, check with your state regulatory board to determine if NY hours will be accepted in your state.
+If you have a license in another state, check with your state regulatory board to determine if New York hours will be accepted in your state.

-Use this form upon completion of a course request an NYSED social work contact hours certificate.
+Use this form upon completion of a course to request a NYSED social work contact hours certificate.

-UB digital badges are issued through the platform Credly.
-With Credly, you will be able to display your skills and accomplishments to employers, colleagues and peers.
-With questions about using Credly, please contact the Office of MicroCredentials: email@example.com or (716) 645-1357
+UB digital badges are issued through Acclaim, allowing you to display your skills and accomplishments for employers, colleagues and peers.
+For questions about using Acclaim, contact the Office of Micro-Credentials at email@example.com or 716-645-1357.